Privacy Settings Planning and Execution Gaps That Slow Down Business Growth - Beyond the Chaos

 Start by Setting Clear Priorities

 Your team can’t do everything at once.
-Focus on what needs to happen first and make sure everyone understands why it’s important.
+Focus on what needs to happen first, and make sure everyone understands why it matters.
 When priorities are clear, it’s easier to spot distractions and stay on track.

 Make Responsibilities Specific

 Instead of assigning tasks to “the team,” give each one a clear owner.
-That doesn’t mean the person has to do the task alone, but one person should ensure it gets done.
+That doesn’t mean the person has to do the task alone, but they should be the one making sure it gets done.

 Keep Communication Active, Not Reactive